-It was November 23, 2012, when Michael Dunn pulled into a gas station in Jacksonville, parking next to a red Dodge Durango full of teenagers.
+It was November 23, 2012, when Dunn pulled into a gas station in Jacksonville, parking next to a red Dodge Durango with four teenagers inside.

-The teens had pulled in for gum and cigarettes; Dunn, meanwhile, had just left his son’s wedding with his fiancee, who’d gone inside the convenience store for wine and chips.
+The teens had come in for gum and cigarettes; Dunn, meanwhile, had just left his son’s wedding with his fiancee, who’d gone inside the convenience store for wine and chips.

 What followed next depends on whom you believe.
-Dunn claimed Davis threatened him, and he decided to take matter into his own hands upon seeing what he thought was the barrel of a gun sticking out of the Durango.
+Dunn says Davis threatened him, and he decided to take matters into his own hands upon seeing what he thought was the barrel of a gun sticking out of the Durango.

-But prosecutors asserted that it was Dunn who lost control, firing three volleys of shots – 10 bullets total – at the SUV over music he didn’t like.
+But prosecutors say it was Dunn who lost control, firing three volleys of shots – 10 bullets total – at the SUV over music he didn’t like.

 “My intent was to stop the attack, not necessarily end a life,” he testified.
 “It just worked out that way.”

-Yet his fiancee, Rhonda Rouer, testified that Dunn had never mentioned any weapon to her – be it a shotgun, a stick, a barrel or a lead pipe – unlike what Dunn had said.
+Yet Rouer testified that Dunn had never mentioned any weapon to her – be it a shotgun, a stick, a barrel or a lead pipe.

 CNN’s Ed Payne, Greg Botelho, Steve Almasy and Sunny Hostin contributed to this report.